SanBingYouYong/markdown_variabled/README.md

      - ~~thanks to Python's strip method~~
 - you can even define **functions** using lambda: ~~this is too evil~~
      - e.g. `~format_year=lambda x : str(x) + "年"` and then `{format_year(year)}`
-         - sadly you can't use other variables within the lambda function, so you have to pass them in as a parameter (e.g. `lambda x, y: ...`)
+         - sadly you can't use other variables within the lambda function (not added to `globals()`, eventually I might as well?), so you have to pass them in as a parameter (e.g. `lambda x, y: ...`)
          - i.e. `~format_year=lambda x, pre: pre + str(x) + "年"` and `{format_year(year, prefix)}`
 ### Traps!
 - if you want to combine string and some logic code in an expression, make sure you properly surround the strings with quotes, single or double